AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 >
 >Whenever you have a question related to ROI, Spend or Cost, [!DNL Marketo Measure] Discover will be the best place for reporting!

 The [!DNL Marketo Measure] Discover dashboards are comprised of Buyer Touchpoint and Buyer Attribution Touchpoints data as well as key CRM data.
 The main difference between CRM reporting and reporting in [!DNL Marketo Measure] Discover is that the touchpoint data in Discover is presented more in an 'aggregated' fashion, and summarized by dimension (Marketing Channel, Campaign, etc.) as opposed to individual touchpoint records which can then be summarized. [!DNL Marketo Measure] Discover is used to understand at a high level which of your efforts are making the greatest impact on Leads, Opps, Deals and how much revenue should be attributed to them.
-Once we have the attributed revenue calculated via the various attribution models (Full Path is recommended for attributing closed won revenue/bookings), we can then measure it against how much was spent in the same dimension (Marketing Channel, Sub Channel, or Campaign).
+Once we have the attributed revenue calculated via the various attribution models (Full Path is recommended for attributing closed won revenue/bookings), we can then measure it against how much was spent in the same dimension (Marketing Channel, Subchannel, or Campaign).
 This then gives us the **ROI**.

 >[!TIP]
 >